PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 do it.
 This also means, that the script syntax normally used for single-braces evaluation on the server, is not used in the JavaScript case.
 The inline script has access to `Args`, but as it runs in the browser, does not have access to server-side session-state variables.

+* If the Markdown only contains a header-less table (i.e. a table with zero header rows), the JavaScript rendered will only generate the table rows, not the surrounding `table`, `thead` and `tbody` elements, to facilitate dynamic addition of rows to a table.

 #### Generated JavaScript Example

 Consider the following Markdown page, saved as `Test.md`: